 - First, there are typically no prepayment penalties for making additional principal payments or paying the loan off entirely.
 In most cases, the only time a prepayment penalty applies is if the loan is refinanced with another lender.

-- Second, most banks will lend up to 10 years, but increasingly banks are extending amortization to 15 or 20 years.
-This reduces the monthly payment and makes financing more affordable for unit owners.
+- Second, most banks will lend up to 10 years, but many banks extend amortization to 15 or 20 years.
+This reduces the monthly payment and eases the financial burden for owners.

 - Third, closing costs are minimal for association loans.
 Since there is no physical collateral, the title and attorney fees are much lower than if real property was involved.

-Capital improvements, and the costs of them, are inevitable.
+Capital improvements are necessary in order to maintain your property, enhance your reputation and keep residents and future owners happy and invested.
 When your association has to invest in its property, whether for repairs or a new construction project, the financing for that work must be considered as carefully as the work itself.
-Whether you choose to use your reserve fund, levy a special assessment or take out a loan, it will affect the well-being of your association in a variety of ways.
-A financial management expert can provide advice on the risks of each and help you decide which is the best option for your community.
+Whether you choose to use your reserve fund or your operating budget, levy a special assessment or take out a loan, it will directly impact the well-being of your association in a variety of ways.
+Work closely with your property management company and financial partner to determine the best option for your community.

 Watch the full video!